jgussman/CHIP/src/README.md

 To customize CHIP to your particular dataset you'll primarily be using the [config.json](config.json).

-The config.json file contains settings for two pipeline stages: CHIP and The Cannon.
+The config.json file contains settings for two pipeline stages: preprocessing and training.

-For the CHIP stage, users can specify whether to run it, the path to the cross-match names file, the number of pixels to remove from the left and right edges of each echelle order, and the number of cores to use.
+For the preprocessing stage, users can specify whether to run it, the path to the cross-match names file, the number of pixels to remove from the left and right edges of each echelle order, and the number of cores to use.

 For The Cannon stage, users can specify the run name, the number of cores to use, the random seed, the train-test split fraction, the stellar parameters to use, the cost function to use, any masks to apply, the number of folds for k-fold cross-validation, the batch size, and the polynomial order.

 Users should modify the values of the "val" keys to adjust these settings according to their needs.
 The "description" keys provide further information on what each setting does.
 ---

+---
+## Reproduce Results

+If you would like to reproduce the results of the paper use the following parameters... *****UPDATE AFTER FINAL RESULTS COME IN

 ### How-To